MicrosoftDocs/entra-docs/docs/identity/saas-apps/sas-viya-sso-tutorial.md

 #### SP initiated:

 * Click on **Test this application** in Microsoft Entra admin center.
-This will redirect to SAS Viya SSO Sign on URL where you can initiate the login flow.
+This will redirect to SAS Viya SSO Sign-on URL where you can initiate the login flow.

 * Go to SAS Viya SSO Sign-on URL directly and initiate the login flow from there.